-The Prime Minister is the leader of government and the most powerful person in the politics of the country.
-He is the leader of the party with the majority seats in the governing coalition.
-The president who is the head of state wields ceremonial powers compared to the Prime Minister.
+In Israel, the Prime Minister is the leader of government and the most powerful political person in the country.
+He is the leader of the party with the majority of seats in the governing coalition.
+The president, who is the head of state, wields ceremonial powers compared to the Prime Minister.
 The official residence is in Jerusalem.
 There have been twelve Prime Ministers and caretakers since the state of Israel was founded in 1948.

 Prime Ministers Of Israel Since 1948

 He was the founder of the State of Israel and became the founding Prime Minister.
 He later also served as the third Prime Minister.
 His passion for Zionism led him to lead the World Zionist Organization in 1946.
 He led the formal declaration of the independence of the state of Israel.
 He is regarded as the founding father of the Jewish state.
 Upon the founding of the state, he led the country in the 1948 Israeli-Arab war helping to unite the Israeli guerilla forces into the formal defence forces.
 He resigned from his position in 1954.
 A year later, he took up the position of Defence Minister following the resignation of the office holder.
 When elections were held in 1955, he again became the Prime Minister and served until 1963 when he stepped down.
 In 1970, he retired from political life.
 He died in 1973, aged 87.